 It can work wonders when you have longer sentences or words, as it slows down the video’s pace, creating a smooth and effortlessly elegant vibe.
 On the flip side, a faster and more dynamic movement with some overlap adds that extra touch of energy.

 In the text animation below, created as part of the award-winning motion brand identity work we did for investment bank, Hayfin, you can see elegant text animation that reinforces the brand’s quiet confidence.

 Motion Typography – Dynamic Layout

-Here, the elements that make up the type move in relation to one another.
-Letters and words may move away from one another on a 2D plane, or in three-dimensional space.
+In this case, the elements that form the type actually shift in relation to each other.
+You might notice that letters and words can move apart from one another either on a flat surface or even in three-dimensional space.